-Great British Chefs, the leading premium food website (www.greatbritishchefs.com / www.greatitalianchefs. com) in the UK, which attracts over 1.5 million monthly visits .
-Our content is created in partnership with more than 150 of the finest chefs in Britain and Italy, who have 200 Michelin stars between them.
+Great British Chefs is the leading premium food website (www.greatbritishchefs.com) in the UK, which attracts over 1.5 million monthly visits.
+Our content is created in partnership with 150 of the finest chefs in Britain and Italy, who have 200 Michelin stars between them.
 We also work with over 70 highly regarded and popular food specialists, writers, bloggers and industry influencers who add to our recipe development and editorial.
-Great British Chefs showcases incredible showstopper dishes, inspiration for midweek dinners, baking treats, healthy snacks and homely preserves through exclusively commissioned recipes, beautiful produced videos along with thought provoking and inspiring features.
+Great British Chefs showcases incredible showstopper dishes, inspiration for midweek dinners, baking treats, healthy snacks and homely preserves through exclusively commissioned recipes, beautifully produced videos along with thought provoking and inspiring features.
 In addition to regular visitors to our websites, we have over 1 million followers across our social media channels, which we leverage to amplify our foodie stories.

-We develop tailored campaigns in partnership with some of the most interesting food and non-food brands in the UK today to help them access our audience and deliver on their various objectives.
-Our recipes are designed to inspire our audience.
-Be that to cook with a partner's ingredients (e.g. Norwegian Fjord Trout), try new techniques (e.g. pickling with Sarson's vinegar) or expand their repertoire with new, on-trend cuisines (e.g. Bento boxes with The Japan Centre).
-We have worked with drinks brands to help them own specific types of cocktails (e.g. Fever-Tree and gin & tonic), created a library of recipes and video content to inspire people to cook and ultimately buy sous vide equipment and also built a strategic partnership with Barilla to encourage our audience to cook more interesting pasta dishes with quality dried pasta.
+We develop tailored campaigns in partnership with some of the most interesting food brands in the UK today to help them deliver on their various objectives.
+Our recipes are designed to inspire our audience to action, be that to cook with a partner's ingredients (e.g. Norwegian Fjord Trout), try new techniques (e.g. pickling with Sarson's vinegar) or expand their repertoire with new, on-trend cuisines (e.g. Bento boxes with The Japan Centre).
+We have worked with drinks brands to help them own specific types of cocktails (e.g. Fever-Tree with gin and tonic), created over 100 recipes to inspire people to cook and ultimately buy sous vide equipment and also built a strategic partnership with Barilla to encourage our audience to cook more interesting pasta dishes with quality dried pasta.

-Our audience come to us for inspirational recipes, informative features and professional advice on how to tackle specific culinary techniques (e.g. pan-frying sea bass).
+Our audience comes to us for inspirational recipes, informative features and professional advice on how to tackle specific culinary techniques (e.g. pan-frying sea bass).
 They are foodies who love to cook and constantly seek out new and exciting ingredients and recipes.
 They cook everything from chicken, salmon and cod to venison, pheasant and rabbit.
-Offal doesn't turn them off, instead, they are often picking up liver, kidney and oxtail at their local butcher.
+Offal doesn't turn them off; instead, they are often picking up liver, kidney and oxtail at their local butcher.
 Their store cupboards are full of expected ingredients (e.g. olive oil, soy sauce, coconut milk and polenta) along with more exotic or specialist fare (e.g. harissa, ramen noodles and dried seaweed).